 Academic Warning, Probation, And Suspension

-Central College admits students who have the background, desire and ability to be successful at Central and make adequate progress toward the degree.
+Central College admits students who have the background, desire, and ability to be successful at Central and make adequate progress toward the degree.
 To graduate from Central College, a student must earn 120 semester hours of credit with a minimum grade point average of 2.000 overall and in their declared major.
 Full-time students are expected to complete the requirements for graduation within four years (eight semesters) by completing an average of 30 credits each academic year.
 The goal of the college is to ensure that students have the resources they need to succeed academically and to support the student’s acquisition of skills of mind, body, and spirit.
 The Office of the Class Deans and other resources on campus are designed to help students succeed academically, while at the same time helping them fulfill their interests in outside activities.
 It is with this ethos in mind that Central has developed this system of academic guidance for students.

 A probation and dismissal committee shall be appointed by the VPAA.
 This group will include two appointees and the registrar.
 The committee, in consultation with the class deans, determines which students are to be warned, placed on probation, continued on probation, suspended or, as a last resort, dismissed, if they are not progressing at the rates indicated below*: